We’ll do our best to provide answers.

 How do I sign up for a class?

-Click on this link to send us your initial info and we will help set up your $15 Intro Week.
+Click on this link to send us your initial info and we will help set up your $15 Intro (2 classes!).
 Once you find a class date/time of your liking, let us know.
 We’ll save you a spot and get you all squared away!

 Is there an app available to sign up for classes?

 Of course there’s an app for that!
 You can use the Zen Planner app to easily sign up for classes via the mobile device of your choice.
 Just search for ‘HIIT Lab’ in the app and it’s super easy to sign up for a class.
-If you have any questions or want a quick tutorial, don’t hesitate to ask the front desk for help.
+If you have any questions or want a quick tutorial, don’t hesitate to email or ask the instructor for help.

 When do I sign up for a class?